Chart Color Schemes

 Cremorne - Cammeray features a more urban dwelling mix with significant apartment living, with above-average rates of outright home ownership

-Dwelling structure in Cremorne - Cammeray, evaluated at the latest Census, consisted of 20.4% houses and 79.6% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Sydney metro's 17.9% houses and 82.1% other dwellings.
-Home ownership in Cremorne - Cammeray was 31.6%, with mortgaged dwellings at 24.4% and rented dwellings at 43.9%.
+Dwelling structure in Cremorne-Cammeray, as per the latest Census, consisted of 20.4% houses and 79.6% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Sydney metro's 17.9% houses and 82.1% other dwellings.
+Home ownership in Cremorne-Cammeray was 31.6%, similar to Sydney metro, with the rest being mortgaged (24.4%) or rented (43.9%).
 The median monthly mortgage repayment in the area was $3,238, higher than Sydney metro's average of $3,085.
 Median weekly rent was $600, compared to Sydney metro's $582.
-Nationally, Cremorne - Cammeray's mortgage repayments were significantly higher at $3,238 compared to the Australian average of $1,863, and rents were substantially above the national figure of $375.
+Nationally, Cremorne-Cammeray's mortgage repayments were significantly higher than the Australian average of $1,863, and rents substantially above the national figure of $375.

 Frequently Asked Questions - Housing